 One of Boston’s most compact neighborhoods, Downtown Crossing is nestled between the Common and the Financial District, coming close to the Theater District, Leather District, and Chinatown as well.
-A hub for commuters and shoppers, the neighborhood is often overlooked for reliable dining options, but it really does have a little bit of everything: places for after-work drinks, fine dining, grab-and-go lunches, and more casual options.
-These 16 excellent restaurants provide a mix of all of the above.Read More
+A hub for commuters and shoppers, the neighborhood really does have a little bit of everything: places for after-work drinks, fine dining, grab-and-go lunches, and more casual options.
+These 12 excellent restaurants provide a mix of all of the above.Read More

 Whether you’re looking for a working lunch or a nice cocktail

 This cozy wine bar is tucked into the base of an unassuming building, like many restaurants in this neighborhood, but walk inside and you’ll feel like you’ve stepped into a nautical oasis.
 Let the staff help you select any of the bar’s rotating natural wine selections, and tuck into some tinned fish while you’re at it.